isaacsong1/Blind75/CtCI/TheInterviewProcess.md

 - Interviewers assess you relative to other candidates on that same question by the same interviewer
 - Your interviewer develops a feel  for your performance by comparing you to other people.
 This is relative to ALL the candidates that the interviewer has asked the question to
 - For this reason, getting ah ard question is not a bad thing.
 When it is harder for you, it is harder for everyone

+FAQ:
+I didn't hear back immediately after my interview.
+Am I being rejected?
+- No, there could he a number of reasons why the decision is delayed.
+Simply, interviewer has not provided feedback yet.
+If you don't hear back from a company within 3-5 business days after your interview, check in (politely) with your recruiter